 - 10×1 minute hard followed by one minute easy.
 Hard being at heart rates between 165-75 followed by an easy one minute easy at 130-40 beats per minute

 - 4×2 miles on the road.
-Focus on running 10 seconds per mile faster then goal pace for each 2 mile segment with a 8-10 minute jog recovery between sets.
-As you gain fitness you can add in a rep or two but maintain the same pace and drop your recovery time to 4-7 minutes between sets
+Focus on running 10 seconds per mile faster than goal pace for each 2 mile segment.
+Follow this with 8-10 minute jog recovery between sets.
+As you gain fitness you can add in a rep or two.
+Maintain the same pace and drop your recovery time to 4-7 minutes between sets.

-- 5x1K hard followed by 1K easy on the road (or track if you prefer).
-8.49 pace (20 seconds faster then goal half marathon pace) per 1K hard followed by 1K easy.
-We want, over time, for you to maintain the same pace but dropping your recovery paces between sets.
+- 5x1K hard followed by 1K easy on the road.
+8.49 pace (20 seconds faster than goal half marathon pace) per 1K hard followed by 1K easy.
+We want for you to maintain the same pace but dropping your recovery paces between sets.

-For example, if you start your season running at 8.49 pace for your harder 1K reps and 10.30 pace for your 1K easy segment, a few weeks down the road aim to run 8.49 pace for your hard 1K set and 9.45 pace for your easy segment.
+For example, start your season running at 8.49 pace for your harder 1K reps and 10.30 pace for your 1K easy segment.
+Furthermore, a few weeks down the road aim to run 8.49 pace for your hard 1K set and 9.45 pace for your easy segment.